Panasonic GM5 vs GX85

 |Panasonic GH2||Four Thirds||15.9||4608||3456||1080/60i||21.2||11.3||655||60|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GX85 provides a better video resolution than the GM5.
 It can shoot movie footage at 4K/30p, while the GM5 is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the GX85 offers a substantially higher resolution than the one in the GM5 (2765k vs 1166k dots).
 The table below summarizes some of the other core capabilities of the Panasonic GM5 and Panasonic GX85 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the GX85 and the GM5 is in-body image stabilization (IBIS).
-The GX85 reduces the risk of handshake-induced blur with all attached lenses, while the GM5 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The GX85 reduces the risk of handshake-induced blur with all attached lenses, while the GM5 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).